Guns are a pure expression of physics.

 - Incomplete Battery: The slide doesn’t close properly.
 This can be caused by a dirty gun, a weak recoil spring, or ammunition (such as reloads) that are slightly out of spec.
 Revolvers are always chambered, so this can’t happen to a revolver.

 As opposed to the recoil and spring forces, and careful timing required for an automatic to function properly, revolvers use a lockwork that mechanically positions the next round, making it ready to fire.
-Although it’s possible for a revolver to jam, this can only be caused by a failure of the cartridge, or a failure of the lockwork, and thus a “revolver jam” is almost impossible.
+Although it’s possible for a revolver to jam, this can only be caused by a failure of the cartridge, or a failure of the lockwork, and thus a “revolver jam” is extremely unlikely.

 2. It’s Not a Clip, It’s a Magazine